What are lung diseases?

-Some tests may be performed to help determine a person's health status and how well the lungs are working.
+Some tests may be performed to help determine your health status and how well your lungs are working.
 Examples include:

-- Blood gases – a blood sample collected from an artery is used to evaluate blood pH, oxygen and carbon dioxide
+- Blood gases – a blood sample collected from an artery is used to evaluate blood pH, oxygen, and carbon dioxide levels

-- Complete blood count (CBC) – to evaluate blood cells and check for anemia
+- Complete blood count (CBC) – to evaluate blood cells and help detect, for example, anemia or infections

-- Comprehensive metabolic panel (CMP) – to evaluate organ function and chemical and electrolyte balances
+- Comprehensive metabolic panel (CMP) – to evaluate the health of your organs and electrolyte balance

 - Cystic fibrosis tests

-- Alpha-1 antitrypsin – to determine if a person has AAT deficiency
+- Alpha-1 antitrypsin – to diagnose alpha-1 antitrypsin deficiency

-- Pleural fluid analysis – to investigate the cause of fluid accumulation between the chest wall and the outside of each lung; it may be due to, for example, cancer or infections.
+- Pleural fluid analysis – to investigate the cause of fluid build-up between the chest wall and the outside of each lung; it may be due to, for example, cancer or infections.